 Messaging should communicate brand values to viewers and engage them directly.

 Stories, articles, infographics are the most prevalent and successful modes of content marketing, though a wide variety of mediums can be effective.
-Ultimately, a genuine and consistent flow of content is what earns companies essential customer loyalty (link to GB), drives brand awareness and conversion success with content campaigns.
+Ultimately, a genuine and consistent flow of valuable content is what earns companies essential customer loyalty, drives brand awareness and conversion success with content campaigns.

 Be Social: Share

 Content marketing excels in the realm of social media as well.
 By sharing content marketing materials on social platforms as well as your website, you increase your visibility and user interface quality with a wide range of viewers.
-Facebook, Twitter, Pinterest – perhaps Instagram – are fantastic sources for content-hungry-hungry hippos.
+Facebook, Twitter, Pinterest, and Instagram are fantastic sources for content-hungry-hungry hippos.

 Make sure to ping followers with links to content posts and tantalize them with interesting tidbits.
 This helps maintain engagement and brand image.
 Stay on point by getting a good social media campaign.
 Social media is gasoline.
 Content is a bonfire.
 They go together.

 You can also use social for customer retention and satisfaction; a means to relate to and engage customers with questions and concerns they might have.
 Once you’ve convinced people to hear you and read your content, maybe even buy something from you; make sure to be available and hear them back.